gmc-code/PC-app-development/docs/pizza_orders_tutorial/Lesson09.rst

 Adding font and colour settings to tkinter widgets
 ----------------------------------------------------

-| Add or adjust the code belwo for font and colour settings in each section for each widget.
+| Add or adjust the code below for font and colour settings in each section for each widget.

 .. code-block:: python